unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Amphibious_**.
 The hag can breathe air and water.

-**_Innate Techcasting_**.
-The hag’s innate Techcasting ability is Charisma (spell save DC 12).
-She can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The hag’s innate Tekcasting ability is Charisma (tek skill save DC 12).
+She can innately cast the following tek skills, requiring no material components:

 At will: _dancing lights_, _minor illusion_, _vicious mockery_